 So, that’s one way to take it one step away from being immediately plagiarized because you’re taking if off your website and putting it behind some kind of a gate.

-John Williams: But, But the other approach is to, particularly in your business, I know that you could probably say there are 12 to 15 very high level steps in acquisition or sales process.
+John Williams: But, But the other approach is to, particularly in your small business, I know that you could probably say there are 12 to 15 very high level steps in acquisition or sales process.

 Each one of those steps has probably got 20 to 30 plus steps in it.
 So you could give the high level version and nobody’s going to know what’s underneath it.